heinoldenhuis/home_assistant_area_waste/README.md

-# Home Assistant integration for bin/waste collection by Area Reiniging
+# Home Assistant integration for bin/waste collection for Area Reiniging

 The Area Waste integration will retrieve calendar data from Area Reiniging.